Deborah Makarios was raised in the space between worlds and maintains an eccentric orbit.

 Being an ardent admirer of LOLs (little old ladies, though she has no objection to laughing out loud either), she is presently working on handwork, housekeepery and the consumption of tea, in the hopes of one day attaining the highest rank of little-old-ladyhood: the White Hair.
 So far she has advanced to Silver Thread.
 (More cats may be required.)

-She keeps her Luddite tendencies under sufficient control to allow regular blog posts and an up-to-date Ravelry page, but nothing can quash her fondness for old technologies.
+She keeps her Luddite tendencies under sufficient control to allow regular blog posts here and interaction on OpenRavel, but nothing can quash her fondness for old technologies.
 Her favourite phrases are “piston-filling fountain pen” and “annotated typescript.”

 Her mission is to write books, plays and blog posts like cups of tea: warm, heartening and restorative.
 She believes in happy endings, the ultimate triumph of good over evil, and always having a clean handkerchief.
 It is, however, against her religious principles to believe in “normal.”